 Although Tiwi people have long held a deep knowledge of the animals of their lands, western scientific knowledge of Tiwi fauna has only been documented since the 1990s.
+Information about animals Tiwi people use for food can be found here.

 A total of 222 species of bird have been recorded on the Tiwi Islands.
 The islands have been identified as an Important Bird Area by BirdLife International because they support relatively high densities of Red Goshawks, Partridge Pigeons and Bush Stone-curlews and up to 40,000 shorebirds on tidal flats, particularly on the south-east of Melville Island.
 A record number of 12,000 Great Knots, more than one per cent of the global population, have been recorded as well as Red-necked Stints, Greater and Lesser Sand Plovers, and Bar-tailed Godwits.
 Pirripatiriyi (Seagull Island), off the north-western tip of Melville Island, supports a breeding colony of about 60,000 Crested Tern (Sterna bergii), the largest known colony in the world.
 Three colonies of Little Terns on the islands are considered of national significance.
 Thirteen threatened bird species occur on the Tiwi Islands, including the endemic subspecies Tiwi Masked Owl (Tyto novaehollandiae melvillensis), Tiwi Hooded Robin (Melanodryas cucullata melvillensis) and Horsfield’s Bushlark (Mirafra javanica melvillensis).